bstefanescu/qutejs/web/doc/docs/app/data.md

 To get an existing property object you can use the `prop(name)` method.

-Another useful method is the property `link(target, name)` method which will create a **mirror property** on another object.
+Another useful method is the property `inject(target, name)` method which will create a **mirror property** on another object.
 Any modification on the mirror property will be reflected on the source application property.
-This is the method used internally by the `@Link` decorator.
+This is the method used internally by the `@Inject` decorator.

 ### Aynchronous properties